JamesSkemp/words/content/post/script-to-simplify-netflix-activity-pages.md

 +++
-title = "Script to simplify Netflix activity pages (in progress)" summary = "I love Netflix, but there's no easy way to get a listing of the movies I've rated through the service.
+title = "Script to simplify Netflix activity pages (in progress)" description = "I love Netflix, but there's no easy way to get a listing of the movies I've rated through the service.
 To ease with that, I've finally started on a script that will clean the Netflix output, so it's a bit easier to parse." draft = false comments = true date = "2012-03-18T16:11:00-05:00"